SCAI-BIO/Web-of-Clint/3-data-RDF-conversion/Triplestore/README.md

 build -t "docker.example.com/secoresearch-fuseki:0.0.1" -t "docker.example.com/secoresearch-fuseki:latest" -f Dockerfile
 ```

-This will create 2 Docker images, one with version "0.0.1" and on with version tag "latest".
+This will create 2 Docker images, one with version "0.0.1" and one with version tag "latest".

 After building the images you have to push them onto a dedicated docker registry: